SPdowns/write/my_journal.md

 Just finished the HTML pages- After standup, we'll start working on this.

 Standup - Elena Wadsworth is our Student Advisor

+At about 3:30 we started to split.
+After finding out what exactly needs to be explored by us, we felt the last hour should be spent catching up to todays plan.
+I need to memorize basic html setup; practice git and github updates/learn more about git and github, followup with html/css inspector view, and read tomorrows plan as well.
+Three things, 4 hours left in the day.
+Ready, BREAK!